PhD in Finance

 Sample Plan of Study

 A sample plan of study is provided below.
 This course sequence corresponds to a student pursuing support areas in economics and statistics and a collateral area in econometrics.
-Students are able to tailor the own plans of study to their research interests.
+Students are able to tailor their own plans of study to their research interests.

 Year 1: Fall Semester